NbAiLab/AltMorph/code_explanation.md

 The system prioritizes correctness over speed, but uses caching and concurrency to make it practical for real-world use.
 Every design decision aims to handle the complexity of natural language while providing reliable results.

-When you see the output `"{Jenta, Jenten} {kasta, kastet} ballen til gutten."`, the pipeline has considered grammar, context, and acceptability to keep alternatives that are likely to fit.
+When you see the output `"{Katta, Katten} ligger på {matten, matta}."`, the pipeline has considered grammar, context, and acceptability to keep alternatives that are likely to fit.